ethan-l-chen-24/HomeMade-Search-Engine/querier/TESTING.md

 _Integration testing._

 I assembled the querier and test it as a whole.
 In each case, I examined the output carefully to be sure the scores and documents are correct.
 Additionally, I tested edge cases for invalid inputs.
+This was all done through the shell testing script `testing.sh` and its output can be examined in `testing.out`

 1. Tested the program with various forms of incorrect command-line arguments to ensure that its command-line parsing, and validation of those parameters, works correctly.